-In the early 20th century, Tulsa was the Oil Capital of the World.
-The rush of roughnecks and oil barons built a culinary foundation that not only provided traditional food and diner fare but also encouraged upper-class experiences and international cuisine.
+In the early twentieth century, Tulsa was the “Oil Capital of the World.”
+The rush of roughnecks and oil barons built a culinary foundation that not only provided traditional food and diner fare but also inspired upper-class experiences and international cuisine.

 photo courtesy of Pennington's Family Restaurants